H & S Phila

 WILLIAM HALLER PATD AUG 7 1860

 Provenance: Jerry McCann Collection

-A. R. Samuel was listed in Philadelphia directories as a glassblower prior to 1860 when he was listed as a dealer in provisions The following year, Samuel offered patent jars to the public.
-William Haller joined Samuel in 1862 and their business was briefly named Haller & Samuel (H & S).
-They were listed as dealers in fruit located at 459 North 2nd Street in Philadelphia.
+A. R. Samuel was listed in Philadelphia directories as a glassblower prior to 1860 when he was listed as a dealer in provisions.
+The following year, Samuel offered patent jars to the public.
+William Haller joined Samuel in 1862 and their business was briefly named Haller & Samuel (H&S).
+They were listed as dealers in fruit located at 459 North 2nd Street in Philadelphia, Pennsylvania.
 The partnership was short-lived.

-See and read about the DEXTER jar made by A. R. Samuel.
+See and read about our museum example of a DEXTER jar made by A. R. Samuel.

 John M. Cooper and William L. Haller of Carlisle, Pennsylvania, received Patent No. 29,544 for an “Improvement in Self-Sealing Fruit Cans” on August 7, 1860.
 The patent application said that the vessel, “could be made of glass or any other vitrified or mineral material, or it may be made of metal, such as tin.”
 The material for the closure was unspecified though examples found use cast iron.

 The H&S jar closure device consisted of three cast-iron parts.
 The first was a rounded cap that fitted over the outside of the finished jar.
 Inside the cap was an India-rubber gasket that fit against the outside of the jar.
 Above this was a yolk, the lower ring of which encircled the cap, while the curved upper section held the final part, a wing screw, that pressed against the cap.
 As the screw was turned, the pressure against the cap forced the gasket against the outside edge of the jars finish.
 This patent closure formed the basis for the jars embossed H&S as well as the initial Ladies Favorite jars.
 The jars were soon crowded out of the market by the much better closures of the Willoughby and Kline stopples.